top of page

 BactoSense during the certification process

-An unforgettable moment was for sure when the first devices were installed in Zürich, Basel, and Chiasso waterworks in summer 2017.
-The customers were very satisfied and confirmed the need for this new and faster solution.
+An unforgettable moment was when the first devices were installed in the Zürich, Basel, and Chiasso waterworks in the summer of 2017.
+The customers were delighted and confirmed the need for this new and faster solution.

 What do you think has been the main secret of bNovate’s and BactoSense ’s success?